OpenRefine/OpenRefine/IDEs/eclipse/README.txt

-                                 Google Refine for Eclipse
+                                 OpenRefine for Eclipse
                                  -------------------------

-  This file contains Eclipse-specific help files that can get simplify your life developing Google Refine with Eclipse (http://www.eclipse.org/).
+  This file contains Eclipse-specific help files that can get simplify your life developing OpenRefine with Eclipse (http://www.eclipse.org/).

   Code Style Format Configurations (Refine.style.xml)
   ------------------------------------------------------

-  This is the code formatting configurations that all Google Refine developers should follow.
+  This is the code formatting configurations that all OpenRefine developers should follow.

   To import, open the Eclipse preferences, then follow to "Java > Code Style > Formatter" and click the "Import" button and load the file.